2022 Mubadala World Tennis Championship

 The 2022 Mubadala World Tennis Championship was a non-ATP/WTA-affiliated exhibition tennis tournament.
 It was the 14th edition of the Mubadala World Tennis Championship with some of the world's top-ranked players competing in the event, held in a knockout format.
 The winner received $250,000 in prize money.
 The event was held at the International Tennis Centre at the Zayed Sports City in Abu Dhabi, United Arab Emirates.
-It served as a warm-up event for the season, with the ATP Tour beginning on December 29, 2022.
+It served as a warm-up event for the season, with the 2023 ATP Tour beginning on December 29, 2022.

-Carlos Alcaraz (world number 1) and Casper Ruud (number 3) received byes to the semi-final.
+Carlos Alcaraz (world number 1) and Casper Ruud (number 3) received byes to the semifinal.
 Stefanos Tsitsipas defeated Andrey Rublev, 6–2, 4–6, 6–2, to win the men's tournament.
 Ons Jabeur defeated Emma Raducanu, 5–7, 6–3, [10–8], to win the women's tournament.